The Value of Employer Contributions to Employee HSAs

 Tax advantages: HSA contributions through payroll reduce employer payroll taxes.
 They also lower FICA, state and federal unemployment, and worker compensation contributions.
 Plus, your contributions are treated as a deductible business expense, which helps reduce a company’s tax liability while improving its bottom line.

 Motivate HDHP enrollment: Your contributions jump-start your employee's willingness to enroll in HDHPs and contribute their own funds as well.
-A 2019 Employee Benefit Research Institute® study showed that when employers contributed to HSAs, total contributions were nearly $400 higher.
 Your contributions also make HDHPs more attractive financially, especially if you offer multiple medical coverage options.
+In fact, a 2023 study from the Kaiser Family Foundation found that employees who participate in HSAs save an average of 16% on health care costs, and employers save an average 2% for each person that enrolls.

 How much can I contribute to employees’ HSAs?